Undergraduate Research and Arts Colloquium

 Please review the Abstract Rubric Worksheet for additional information regarding the components outlined above.

-All applications will be reviewed by the 2015 OUR Colloquium committee.
-Students selected to participate will receive final notification by March 9, 2015.
+Students selected to participate will receive final notification between March 11-18, 2016.

 ResearchOne is a celebration of research-related activities and events that showcase the work of our researchers throughout the USF System.
 From its beginnings as a single week of events in the Fall of 2008, ResearchOne has expanded to promote USF research-related events and activities year-round, on all USF campuses.